 - Using both synchronous and asynchronous approaches can provide more opportunities for learners to cultivate skills and apply them.

-- There is the potential for faster development and reduced costs depending on the approaches that are selected.
+- There is the potential for faster development and reduced costs depending on the approaches you select.

-Designing for blended instruction is going to be different than designing for a stand-alone course.
-In an effort to identify effective design strategies for this approach, I researched journal articles, books and white papers and synthesized the following ten best practices.
+Designing blended instruction is different than designing a course that uses only one medium.
+You will need a holistic mindset to ensure it all fits together in an effective way.
+In an effort to identify effective design strategies for this approach, I researched and synthesized the following ten best practices.
+Also check out Insights for Designing Blended Learning with Jennifer Hofmann.

 2. Design to meet organizational drivers.

-Know the underlying purpose for using a blended approach.
+Determine the purpose for using a blended approach.
 Is it to reach a wider audience or to meet the needs of varied learners?
-Whatever the organizational drivers are, be sure to also meet those goals.
+When you align to your organization’s goals, you are more likely to get internal support.
+This also allows you to tie training to organizational metrics, to better evaluate the success of a program.

 3. Design for synergy.

 Take learner preferences into account during design and development.
-Survey the audience to discover the learning environments they prefer.
-For example, if audience members are isolated from their peers, such as a widely dispersed sales force, they may wish to partake in an online learning community.
+Survey the audience to discover the learning environments they prefer or find most convenient.
+For example, if audience members are isolated from their peers, they may prefer online discussions to self-paced courses.

 5. Design from scratch rather than redesign an existing course or curriculum.